aloknsingh/rc-machinelearning-topics/ProbabilityDistributions/BetaDistribution.md

 Another example is order statistics.
 For example, if you generate several (say 4) uniform 0,1 random numbers, and sort them, what is the distribution of the 3rd one?

 Beta distribution can be understood as representing a distribution of probabilities.
-For example if we are given the unknown coin, which may be fair or unfair so how to we estimate it's probability? well we know that a coin prior i.e p = 0.5 and then we toss the coin multiple times in a series of experiment and after every experiment we update our estimated probability using the bayes rule i.e posterior is proportional to likelihood * prior.
+For example if we are given the unknown coin, which may be fair or unfair so how to we estimate it's probability? well we know that a coin prior i.e p = 0.5 and then we toss the coin multiple times in a series of experiment and after every experiment we update our estimated probability using the bayes rule i.e $$posterior \propto likelihood * prior$$.
 After enough samples and experiments we will get the real p of the given coin.